scikit-hep/awkward/README.md

 # Get dependencies, compile everything, and install (in environment).
 # This is the command to repeatedly call when recompiling.
-pip install -v .
+pip install -v .[test,dev]

 # Optional: run the Python tests.
-pytest -vv tests
+python -m pytest -vv tests

 # Optional: exit the isolated environment.
 deactivate